cosmir17/cats-effect3-projects/video-asset-handler/README.md

 - Thumbnailer : Where a thumbnail of a video file can be produced.

 ## How to run
-(The URL points are removed, it probably won't do anything) URL can be added in Prod section in 'config.loader' class.
+The URL points are removed.
+The intended URLs are to be added in Prod section in 'modules/core/src/main/scala/config/loader.scala' file.
+Once supplied, this application runs successfully.
+The integration and unit Tests run successfully without this config.

 VideoAssetHandlerApp is executable.
 Instruction is shown after the app runs.
 Please run it with a command.
 There are two choices.